 Boho Style: Find Nature-Inspired Accessories in Boho Jewelry

 Dangling earrings!
 Tassel necklaces!
-Wooden bracelets!
-While the best boho-chic accessory might be flowers in your hair, earthy jewelry is your next best bet.
-Look for unique pieces with a DIY feel—such as multicolored beaded bangles—made to look as if you purchased them from your favorite flea markets.
-Another key to shopping for boho baubles?
-Pieces made with natural elements like feathers, coral, wood, and turquoise.
+Woven handbags!
+While the best boho-chic accessory might be a flower crown, earthy jewelry is your next best bet.
+Look for unique pieces made with natural elements like feathers, coral, wood, and turquoise.

 With all of these must-have pieces, you’ll be sure to rock the bohemian trend effortlessly.
 Rent one of these must-haves for a subtle nod to the trend, or go all out with a full outfit inspired by your favorite boho style icon.